-Massey’s ecology staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised ecologists, for example:
+Massey’s ecology staff are internationally renowned for their research and teaching and learning methods.
+You will be working with recognised ecologists, for example:

 Professor Russell Death is a world leading freshwater ecologist.
 Russell is a senior figure in the field of river ecology, freshwater management and aquatic biodiversity.
 He uses a range of machine-learning approaches to combine experimental and observational studies into predictive models to assist resource management decisions.